sentanilesh007/dash_no_internet_screen/README.md

 ```

 # Bugs and Feedback
 We welcome and appreciate any suggestions you may have for improvement.
-For bugs, questions, and discussions please use the Github Issues.
+For bugs, questions, and discussions please use the  [GitHub Issues](https://github.com/sentanilesh007/dash_no_internet_screen/issues).

 # Acknowledgments
 It extends Flutter’s foundation to provide a ready-to-use, customizable "No Internet" screen.
 While Flutter offers powerful dash_no_internet_screen simplifies the process by combining widgets (like no internet avaiable to show image and text by defult and custom both) into a single package you can drop into any app.

 # Contribution
-💙 The DashStack team enthusiastically welcomes contributions and project participation!
-There are plenty of ways you can get involved: from reporting bugs to suggesting improvements, or even contributing entire new features.
+The DashStack team enthusiastically welcomes contributions and project participation!
+There are a bunch of things you can do if you want to contribute!
+The Contributor Guide has all the information you need for everything from reporting bugs to contributing entire new features.
+Please don't hesitate to jump in if you'd like to, or even ask us questions if something isn't clear.

-📖 Check out our Contributor Guide for all the details you need to get started.
-We’d love for you to jump in, and please don’t hesitate to reach out if something isn’t clear — questions and feedback are always welcome!

 # Credits
 `dash_no_internet_screen` is owned and maintained by the **Dashstack** team.